 Sometimes, you want to be a tourist.
-To just hop on the famous red double decker bus and have someone schlep you around the city.
-Other times, you crave an off-the-beaten-path adventure.
+To just hop on the famous red double decker bus and have someone else schlep you around the city.
+Other times, you crave an off-the-beaten-track adventure.
 An experience that you’ll tell your grandchildren about.
 Luckily, the world is offering more and more of these local and off-beat experiences.
 With new products and services popping up daily, it’s hard to keep track of them all.
-I’ve rounded up some of my favorite travel sites that help you get a taste of local living.
-Read on for the best travel sites you aren’t using!
+I’ve rounded up some of my favorite alternative travel sites to help you get a taste of local living wherever you are.
+Read on for the best alternative travel sites you aren’t using!

-I spend most of my time using buses, trains, and planes while I travel, and usually, those options are sufficient.
-But, I do want to share with you some alternate transportation websites: for the times when “the usual” just won’t cut it for the adventures you have in mind.
+I spend most of my time using buses, trains, and planes when I travel, and usually, those options are sufficient.
+But, I do want to share some alternate transportation websites with you, for the times when “the usual” just won’t cut it for the adventures you have in mind.

 - Paid hitchhiking with Blablacar.
 Don’t worry – it’s safe!

 - Rent someone else’s car instead of paying a rental company with Getaround, Hubber, or Drivy.